 Projects will be printed in one color ONLY

 The Library’s 3D printer is only able to print in one color at a time.
 For color options, speak with a staff member to see what colors are available.

 In order to accommodate all users, the Library will only allow patrons to print one project per month.

 The Monterey Park Bruggemeyer Library’s 3D printer will be handled by designated staff

 The public will not have access to the printer at any time.

 Stop by the Adult Reference Desk to submit your project.

-Projects will be printed based on staff availability so allow one week for your project to be printed.
-If the library’s 3D printer malfunctions, staff will attempt to print one more time.
+Projects will be printed based on staff availability, so please allow one week for your project to be printed.
+If the Library’s 3D printer malfunctions, staff will attempt to print one more time.

 Staff will contact you when your project is ready for pickup